 - Are you in the Armed Forces or have you left within the last 4 years?

-You could be owed an average tax refund of £750 per year and can be claimed back 4 years.
-That could be £3000 owed back to you.
+You could be owed an average tax refund of £750 per year.
+That could be £3000 owed back to you!
 Postings to bases outside the UK are included too.

 Don’t let HMRC hold on to money that’s rightfully yours, contact Atkins & Co Chartered Accountants and expert Military tax advisors to find out how much of a refund you can get.

 If you’re in the Armed Forces, have drafts for 24 months or less, use your own vehicle or public transport to travel to base, and have been posted to different bases (including outside the UK), you may be due a tax refund.